Ashley Benson Ditched Her Ombré Hair — & You Have To See Her New Look

-Ashley Benson has been quite the hair-color chameleon as of late.
-After going dark — dyeing her signature blonde hair a rich shade of chestnut — back in the fall, the former Pretty Little Liars star is continuing her hair-color streak into winter 2020.
+Ashley Benson has been quite the hair-colour chameleon as of late.
+After going dark — dyeing her signature blonde hair a rich shade of chestnut — back in the fall, the former Pretty Little Liars star is continuing her hair-colour streak into winter 2020.
 This time though, it's taken on a whole new, high-fashion angle.

 Advertisement